automotive resource links

 DO NOT IGNORE THE LIGHT!
 When the light is on, it is time to change the oil.

 The oil reminder systems estimate oil life based on engine running time, miles driven, ambient temperature, coolant temperature and other operating conditions.
 On some of these vehicles, the light may not come on until 10,000 miles or higher!
-But keep in mind that most of these engines are factory-filled with higher quality synthetic oil, so be sure to replace same with same when the oil on these engines is changed if you are going to rely on the oil reminder light alone rather than a mileage/time interval.
+But keep in mind that most of these engines are factory-filled with high quality synthetic oil, so be sure to replace same with same when the oil on these engines is changed if you are going to rely on the oil reminder light alone rather than a mileage/time interval.

 One way to know for sure when the oil needs to be changed is to have the oil analyzed at 3,000, 5,000, 7,500 or 10,000 miles.
 Many fleets do this to optimize their oil change intervals.
 A small sample of oil (3 to 4 oz.) is taken from the engine, sealed in a bottle and mailed to a laboratory for analysis.
 The lab runs a series of tests to determine the properties of the oil and the contaminants that are in the oil.
 A report is then mailed back with a recommendation as to whether or not the oil is still good.